Not far from Lisbon, the Sintra Cascais Natural Park offers both Unesco sites and amazing natural sites: A great region to spend a few days!

 - Sintra Town - The highlight of the park is, of course, the town and mountain of Sintra (Serra da Sintra).
 The whole area is a Unesco listed site.
-It combined beautiful forest, parks, ruins as well as unbelievable palaces.
+It combines a beautiful forest, parks, ruins as well as unbelievable palaces.
 It is a great day trip from Lisbon, but if you have time, I recommend staying overnight.

 - Cascais & South Coast - Cascais is the most famous resort town in Portugal.
 Not far from Lisbon, this is where we can find the 'Lisbon Beaches'.
-Cascais itself is not in the National Park, but it starts to its left.
+Cascais itself is not in the National Park, but it starts on its left.

 - West coast of Sintra Cascais National Park - amazing beaches of great variety.
 Don't miss Magoito, one of the most beautiful beaches in Portugal.

 - Inland - If you want to avoid the tourists, head inland off the beaten track.
-Take your car in those small roads and discover valleys , farms, windmills and abundant wildlife.
+Take your car in those small roads and discover valleys, farms, windmills and abundant wildlife.